oodball/sp24-cse110-lab4/expose/javascript/part2.md

     8.  `NaN`.
 We can't do this because `undefined` doesn't have a numeric representation.
 14. Comparison:
     1.  `true`.
 We can convert `2` to be an integer and then perform integer comparisons.
     2.  `false`.
-We can compare these numbers as well, since we can compare it by character. `2` is only one character, but `12` is two, and since we see that `2` is less than `1`, and there's another element behind it, then this returns `true`.
+We compare character by character here since they're both string types, so then it becomes false because 2 is not less thn 1.
     3.  `true`.
 We convert one of the `2` to the same type as the other one,and then this becomes `true`.
     4.  `false`.
 The types are not strictly the same.
     5.  `false`. `true` evaluates to 1, and 1 is not equal to 2.
     6.  `true` They both evaluate to 1.
-15. `==` only checks if they're the same and can convert to other data types. `===` is a strict checker that also checks for data type similarity, and it will convert one side to a boolean.
+15. `==` only checks if they're the same and can convert to other data types. `===` is a strict checker that also checks for data type.
 16. see file `part2-question16.js`
 17. The result isn't shown in command line, but it should return a value with the array `[2, 4, 6]` in it.
 This is because we use the for loop to iterate through every element in the array, and then push a modified element from `doSomething`, which doubles the number.
 Then, that modified number gets pushed to the new array, and we get the end result.
 18. See `part2-question18.js`